With Inperium, you can create custom roles and delegate access to Inperium data and features depending on the user's role in the company.

 After inviting users to Inperium, consider creating roles to restrict access to sensitive data within Inperium.
 If you are on the Users tab, navigate to Roles.
 From the Inperium Account dashboard, select the Invite new users quick link first and then go to Roles.
 Alternatively, you may opt to create roles before inviting users.

 In most cases, employees have different job titles and responsibilities within the company.
 The roles help you mimic this organizational structure and delegate access to certain resources such as information about deals or contact details.
-Depending on work responsibilities, users are assigned roles, some of those are more advanced while others are more restricted.
+Depending on work responsibilities, users are assigned roles, some are more advanced while others are more restricted.

 By default, the user who initially configures Inperium is the tenant owner and has full access to all data within the Inperium Account and other Inperium products.
-Users who were invited to join Inperium don’t typically have access to product settings.
+Users invited to join Inperium don’t typically have access to product settings.
 Inperium enables you to create as many roles as you need and tailor them to your business workflows.

 - Select Create in the upper-right corner.